Chain-of-Insight/schrodingers-cup/README.md

 </p>
 <br/>

-### In between game play sessions, you'll want to brush up on your skills for dealing with our game's meta-programming language called [Nomsu] (https://nomsu.org/).
-At https://nomic.schrodingerscup.com/practice you can test compiling some rules as well as save or queue them for use in the next game session.
+### In between game play sessions, you'll want to brush up on your skills and the game's meta-programming language called [Nomsu] (https://nomsu.org/).
+Head to https://nomic.schrodingerscup.com/practice and you can test compiling rules, and save or queue them for use in the next game session.

 <br/>
 <p align="center">